SeitaBV/v2g-liberty/README.md

 #############   CAR & POWER-CONNECTION CONFIGURATION   #########################
 ## ALWAYS CHECK/CHANGE ##

-# The maximum energy storage capacity of the battery of the car, as an integer.
+# The maximum usable energy storage capacity of the battery of the car, as an integer.
-# For the Nissan Leaf this is usually 24, 40 or 62
+# For the Nissan Leaf this is usually 21, 36 or 56 kWh
-car_max_capacity_in_kwh: 62
+car_max_capacity_in_kwh: 56

 # What would you like to be the minimum charge in your battery?
 # The scheduling will not discharge below this value and if the car returns with